woupiestek/programming-with-dependent-types/equalizer/sketches.md

 be broken up.
 For strings it makes more sense to do one of the others, because strings can contain all of the other tokens, and cause confusion that way.

+## Experimenting
+Allowing invalid token and soritng them out later seems to work well.
+With number we run into trouble: there is no 'end-of-number' operator, that says when to stop reading more token.
+Fascinating--it appears an expression cannot simply end, it must be forcefully broken off.

+What we haven't considered yet is operator precedence. i.e. the higher binding power of `.` are supposed to safe us here.
+Strangely this still looks like a choice made in the parser, that differs from simply accept or reject.
+Maybe JSON wasn't a good test case.

+The lexer can be brought down to basically `PlusEmpty`, `Functor`, `readIf(f: AI => Boolean)` and `pop: P[List[AI]]` provided that no token is wasted.
+The parser has to take care of errors.

 # 26/7/19

 Maybe we could do something with method declarations instead: `x.m = ...`